 Portsmouth is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Portsmouth enrolled in college, Portsmouth has a number of services, amenities and opportunities geared towards the needs and activities of students.

 The people who call Portsmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portsmouth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Portsmouth include Irish, English, Italian, and Welsh.
+Important ancestries of people in Portsmouth include Irish, English, Italian, and Scottish.